 Stretching between Folkestone in Kent and the River Dart in Devon, the South Marine Plans, published in July 2018, cover some of the most important areas for recreational boating in England.
 As well as the significant economic contribution from recreational boating along the south coast, it forms a key part of the cultural character of the area which is steeped in maritime history.

 In January 2012 work started on the South Inshore and Offshore Marine Plan Areas with public workshops being held in Exeter, Brighton and Southampton.
 The draft South Marine Plan was open for consultation between the 7th November 2016 and 27th January 2017.
-There was also a consultation on a digital version of the Plan.
 This was the final stage of public consultation before the MMO submit the Plans to the Secretary of State for Environment, Food and Rural Affairs for approval.

 Plans for the other marine plan areas are being produced concurrently.
 The MMO hosted a number of regional workshops in early 2019 as part of its iteration 3 engagement for the North East, North West, South East, and South West plans.
 Online surveys were open for feedback until the end of March 2019.